 To collect JVM data, you must first determine the process ID of the affected server process using the following command:$ jps -v

 You can then collect the following types of data:

 Stack traces allow us to see what is happening with JVM threads and are sometimes referred to as thread dumps.
 You should collect several stack traces (minimum of three) at roughly one minute intervals to enable us to compare them.
-It is also beneficial to collect top outputs at roughly the same times so we can monitor processes and system resource usage.
+It is also beneficial to collect top outputs at the same time so we can monitor processes and system resource usage.

 Finally, it is recommended that you also identify the threads associated with the process ID for troubleshooting high CPU as detailed in How do I find which thread is consuming CPU in a Java process in DS (All versions)?